virmundi/NewDataForManagers/columns.md

 * Resiliency during node failures.

-If your looking for a Bat Phone to a support company, never fear, DataStax[^datastax] is here.
+If you're looking for a Bat Phone to a support company, never fear, DataStax[^datastax] is here.
 Recently called a Visionary[^gartner_datastax] by Gartner, they are the premier Cassandra consulting group.

 ### HBase